zaedulislam/Java-Multithreading-Concurrency-Performance-Optimization/Section 2 - Threading fundamentals - Thread Creation/Threads Creation - Part 2.md

 <br>
 <p>
   By putting the logic inside a class that extends Thread, we get access to a lot of data and methods inside the run method that are directly related to the current thread.
+That's something we did not have in the previous method (Approach 1).
+So, for example, instead of calling the static method to get the current thread, we can simply call this.getName().
+And in fact, we have access to everything else directly.
 </p>

 ````java